 Intending to make someone believe you'll hurt them can result in menacing charges, even if you never lay a finger on the person.
 When it comes to the crime of menacing, it's your intent and actions that matter.

 Menacing crimes focus on the offender's intent to place another person in reasonable fear of immediate harm.
 Usually, no injury or physical contact is required, and the prosecutor doesn't need to prove the that offender intended actual physical harm or that the victim was fearful.
 Rather, menacing occurs when the offender takes some action intending to scare someone with the fear of imminent harm.

 Not all states have the crime of "menacing."
 But for those that do, they generally fall into the following categories.

-In some states, menacing is just another way of describing an assault: attempting to hit or hurt someone, or placing another in fear of imminent bodily harm or offensive contact.
-For example, throwing a punch at someone could result in menacing charges, even if the person is not actually hit.
+In some states, menacing is another way of describing an assault—an attempt to hit or hurt someone or to place another in fear of imminent bodily harm or offensive contact.
+For example, throwing a punch at someone could result in menacing charges, even if the person isn't actually hit.
 Yelling threats at someone, or even looking at someone while making threatening gestures, could also be considered menacing.

-If you are charged with menacing, you should contact a local criminal defense attorney.
+If you're charged with menacing, contact a local criminal defense attorney.
 An attorney can tell you what to expect in court based on the law in your state and the assigned judge and prosecutor.
 With an attorney's help, you can present the strongest defense and obtain the best possible outcome in your case, such as a dismissal, an acquittal, or the minimum sentence.